lisongxu/CSCE156-Project-OOP/readme.md

 * (Bonus 5 points) Please attend lab sessions for detailed grading criteria on comments and coding style.

-* (Bonus 20 points) There is a pre-registered Admin user.
+* (Bonus 20 points) There is a pre-registered Admin user with username `admin` and password `admin`.
 The Admin user can save all accounts (e.g., Alice and Bob) and all their posts to a text file (feel free to design your file format).
 After quitting and restarting the application, the Admin user can load the accounts and their posts from a file.

 * (Bonus 10 points) A user can delete the current account, which deletes the username, password, and all the user's posts.